wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_global_trainingset_path

-!!! warning "The directive will be deprecated soon"
+!!! warning "The directive is deprecated"
     Starting with Wallarm node 3.6, please use the [`wallarm_protondb_path`](#wallarm_protondb_path) directive instead.

-    The `wallarm_global_trainingset_path` directive is still supported but will be deprecated in future releases.
-If you use the directive, we recommend to rename it.
-The directive logic has not changed.
+Just change the directive name, its logic did not change.

 ### wallarm_file_check_interval